fpetrakov/product-card/README.md

-# product-card
-just for mentoring purposes
+# just for mentoring purposes